Frequently asked questions (FAQs)

-Our Outlook profile has not been configured correctly or we are having other issues related the administration of the Outlook exam (all version years, Console 8).
+Our Outlook profile has not been configured correctly or we are having other issues related the administration of the Outlook exam (all version years, Compass for Windows).

-We have a quick reference guide that covers the configuration of Outlook for MOS exam administration for 2010 and 2013 only (no setup is required for 2016): View the QRG.
+We have a quick reference guide that covers the configuration of Outlook for MOS exam administration for 2010 and 2013 only (no setup is required for MOS 2016 or MOS Microsoft 365 Apps & Office 2019): View the QRG.

 We employ “Deep Freeze” or other restoring software, how will that affect exam delivery?

-Restoring software is commonly used in Academic environments to ensure that no matter what happens while the computer is on, once it reboots it is reverted back to an original image/state.
+Restoring software is commonly used at academic institutions to ensure that no matter what happens while the computer is running, once it reboots the data on the hard drive is reverted back to an original image/state.
 This can cause issues with exam delivery as most of our exams store the progress locally.
-This means that a computer with restoring software that should freeze and need to be restarted during an exam would place the Test Candidate back at question one.
-For institutions employing restoring software, the following options should be considered:
+This means that a computer with restoring software that should freeze and need to be restarted during an exam, could place the Test Candidate back at question one or restart a project.
+It could also revert the exam delivery software back to a previous version, thereby making you apply updates every time before administering an exam.
+For any institutions employing restoring software, the following options should be considered: